oVirt/ovirt-site/source/feature/detailedquota.html.md

 The Administrator Portal should allow the following operations:

 *   View/edit/create Quota's
-*   View/edit/create the User's roles and Quotas
 *   View Quota per resource (User/Storage domain etc.)

 The Power User Portal should allow the following operations:

 *   View Quota's defined/used for himself
-*   Use Quota upon resource usage (runtime and storage)
+*   Consume Quota upon resource usage (runtime and storage)

 #### Enforcement